Digitaler-Impfnachweis/covpass-android/README.md

 We are explicitly not using Dagger or Koin or any other framework for DI.

 * Dagger is much too complicated and messy and the documentation is almost non-existent.
-* Koin follows the (dynamic) service locator pattern which has been criticized for a very long time.
+* Koin is using a dynamic registry which leads to many problems:
   * It's only checked at runtime, so it can lead to runtime crashes if dependencies are missing.
   * It's very difficult to navigate the graph because you can't use "go to definition" or "find usages".
   * In practice, in much larger projects at IBM, Koin had to be removed from the whole codebase because of this.